Have a great website? Check. SEO? Check. Digital advertising, social media, and content marketing? Check, check, and check.

 Putting strategy into action

-Now there’s a very good chance that you have got to this point in the blog thinking – “hang on a minute we already have a strategy.”
+Now there’s a very good chance that you have got to this point in the blog, thinking, “Hang on a minute, we already have a strategy.”

-There’s probably a document on your desktop labelled ‘Strategy’, something that you share with the various stakeholders, creatives, and agencies involved in your campaigns.
+There’s probably a document on your desktop labeled 'Strategy', something that you share with the various stakeholders, creatives, and agencies involved in your campaigns.
 But how much solid data actually went into establishing that strategy, and how closely is it being followed?
 How much knowledge of the nuances of different channels and technologies went into its development?

-Typically marketing strategies exist in the realm of the theoretical, that are designed to justify the work you had planned to do rather than guide it.
+Typically marketing strategies exist in the realm of the theoretical, designed to justify the work you had planned to do rather than guide it.
 They get lost along the way and are only referred to fleetingly by those who are operating on the frontlines.

-But for strategy to be truly effective, it has to be put into action.
+But for a strategy to be truly effective, it has to be put into action.
 It has to get its hands dirty, informing each and every marketing decision that is made.

 That’s why we’ve designed an agency that combines top-level strategy and impeccable implementation all under one roof.

-It’s a holistic approach, designed to simplify marketing strategies by not only identifying the tactics and techniques that will work for an organization, but having a team of cross-functional specialists in place to execute on them at a world-class level
+It’s a holistic approach, designed to simplify marketing strategies by not only identifying the tactics and techniques that will work for an organization but having a team of cross-functional specialists in place to execute on them at a world-class level.

 That way we can connect all of the dots on your digital marketing, keeping one eye on the bigger picture at all times, even when we’re working on the frontlines of the fast-moving world of digital marketing.